vetrivasanth123/tsp-fixed-city-simulator/README.md

 The Euclidean distance matrix is retained separately as geometric information.

+This separation allows the optimization cost to represent quantities other than physical distance, such as travel time, monetary cost, fuel consumption, energy, or another application-specific edge weight.

+---

 ## Initial Instances

 The repository currently contains two 5-city instances: